GCOM7140/google-trends-analysis/google-trends-guide.md

 View(google_trends)
 ```

-They two datasets may appear identical but we must make sure they are.
+Now you have two sets of tidy data with the same parameters and same variables: one directly from the UI, the other generated with the `gtrendsR` package.
+Are they the same?
+In other words, is the R package reliable?
+The two datasets may appear identical but we must make sure they are.

 ``` r
 setequal(google_trends, gtrends)